What time is the Employment Fair?

 full-time permanent work, part-time employment, and

-For a list of organizations attending the fair, please check the
+here for a list of employers attending the fair.

 What should I do following the Employment Fair?